chungchi300/react-redux-extreme-performance-and-maintainability-and-reliance/README.md

 The submit form should do the async validation

 ## Testing
-1. More Unit Test on other elements, now only cover `src/currentAccount/index.js` as a `reducer testing example` and `src/sagas network saga` as a `side effect testing`
+1. More Unit Test on other elements, now only cover `src/currentAccount/index.js` as a `reducer testing example` and `src/sagas loadTransaction saga` as a `side effect testing example`
 2. `Snapshots` testing

 ## File Size